wveducation/teachwv/src/pages/bachelors-degree.md

     higher education, there are several ways you can become a teacher in West Virginia.
 ---

+All options require meeting the minimum requirements for licensure (WVBE Policy 5901).

 ## Option 1: Traditional Programs that Lead to Licensure

 West Virginia is home to a variety of colleges and universities that offer education preparation programs leading to a bachelor’s degree, master’s degree, or providing coursework required for licensure at the graduate level as part of a post-bachelor certification program.